BBNaija: Kiddwaya evicted, four new housemates introduced

 By Ahmad Muto

+The suspense has been epic, the confrontations very blistering with the addition of four new housemates from two previous seasons – Lucy and Prince (Lockdown season), as well as Omashola and Kim Oprah (Pepper Dem season).

-The excitement among the housemates as they made their way into the house was palpable, however, because the reality show has a bunch of twists unleashed every season, these four will not be competing for the grand prize of N120 million (Ush570 million).
+The excitement among the housemates as they made their way into the house was palpable.
+However, because the reality show has a bunch of twists unleashed every season, these four will not be competing for the grand prize of N120 million (sh570m).

 Kiddwaya didn’t get the chance to share space with the new housemates because he was on his way out of the show following his eviction.
 He was at the bottom with Tolanibaj and the jury – Saskay, Elozonam and Vee voted him out.